 • Pray for churches as they become knowledgeable about human trafficking, willing to educate others, and open to minister where God leads.

 • Pray that human trafficking is stopped.
 Victims of Human Trafficking are subjected to force, fraud, or coercion for the purpose of sexual exploitation or forced labor.
 Victims are young children, teenagers, men, and women.

 Human Trafficking is the fastest growing criminal industry in the world.
 The Human Trafficking Hotline number is 1-888-3737-888.

-If you’d like to finally support organizations actively working to end human trafficking and minister to victims, check out these ones recommended by EPM: Compassion First, Door to Grace, Gotta Go Ministries, International Justice Mission, and Love146.
+If you’d like to finally support organizations actively working to end human trafficking and minister to victims, check out these ones recommended by EPM: Compassion First, Gotta Go Ministries, International Justice Mission.